SSD Coordinators should work with AP Coordinators to do the following:

 Find out what students need to do after their accommodations have been approved and get answers to other questions—including information about accommodations for this year's digital AP Exams—at Taking AP Exams with Accommodations >

 Note that the College Board exam accommodations for which a student is approved may differ from the accommodations approved by the school.
 Learn more about how extended time and other accommodations are implemented on College Board exams.

 See the following for detailed instructions on administering AP Exams with accommodations:

 - See the AP SSD Guidelines (.pdf/425 KB).

-- Review the AP Coordinator’s Manual section on "Exams for Students with Disabilities," which includes information about applying extended time, extended breaks, and extra breaks.
+- Review the AP Coordinator’s Manual, Part 2 section on "Exams for Students with Disabilities," which includes information about applying extended time, extended breaks, and extra breaks.

 If you still have questions, contact SSD.

 SSD Coordinators and AP Coordinators should work together to ensure that correct materials are ordered.
-AP Coordinators order materials for students testing with accommodations online at AP Exam Ordering when they place their order for standard exams.
+AP Coordinators order materials for students testing with accommodations online at AP Registration and Ordering when they place their order for standard exams.

 These are examples of nonstandard exam formats that can be ordered online: